 I conduct research on three major thematic areas: peacekeeping, the impact of electoral politics on foreign policy, and post-conflict politics.
 I use a variety of approaches in my research, including qualitative, quantitative, experimental, and formal methods.

 Peacekeeping and the Enforcement of Intergroup Cooperation: Evidence from Mali.
-Conditionally accepted at Journal of Politics.
+Accepted at Journal of Politics.

 PDF | This paper is part of a broader book project.
 A description of the project and a chapter outline can be found here.

 Featured as part of the Empirical Studies of Conflict (ESoC) working paper series (20).

 Why Share?
 An Analysis of the Sources of Power-Sharing after Conflict.
 Journal of Peace Research.
 Vol 58, No. 2 (2021).

 PDF | Appendix | Replication Files and Power-sharing Data